keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 This abstraction of effects allows for safer code that better focuses on the business logic at-hand. _But how are abstractions over effects created?_

 Previously I described programs as a case of function composition: `h := g ∘ f`.
-Functors, applicatives, and monads address a _special case_ of function composition, the **composition of functional effects**.
+Functors address a _special case_ of function composition, the **composition of functional effects**.
 In the following sections I will describe how effects are abstracted in order to demonstrate how they compose later.

 ## Contexts and effects